 Breast reduction is nearly always performed under general anesthesia.
 You'll be asleep through the entire operation.

-Skin and breast tissue is removed and the nipple is relocated (but not completely detached) and stitched in the new position.
+Skin and breast tissue are removed and the nipple is relocated (but not completely detached) and stitched in the new position.
 All incisions are closed in multiple layers and all sutures are left underneath the skin.

 Even after six months to a year, your breasts will still need time to settle into their new shape.
 Breast reduction scars are permanent, but your surgeon will try to conceal them as much as possible.
 The scars will remain lumpy and red for months and then gradually become less obvious.
-Eventually you will only have thin white lines for scars.
+Eventually, you will only have thin white lines for scars.
 Scars will be placed so you can still wear low-cut tops.

 You will need time to adjust to the new changes of your body.
 Be patient and keep in mind why you had surgery.
 You will then be pleased with your new results like most women are.
+Learn more about breast reduction by calling Genesis Plastic Surgery & Medical Spa at 405-340-9949 for a consultation with Dr. Panchal.